 Almost everyone receiving an education in 2020 is familiar with online learning.
-From grade school to grad school, students have discovered the benefits of an online education – as well as some of its challenges.
+From grade school to grad school, students have discovered the benefits of online education – as well as some of its challenges.
 When it comes to earning a degree for career advancement, however, some myths of online learning persist.
-In case you’re on the fence about earning an online bachelor or master’s degree, let’s explore and dispel seven misconceptions you may have.
+In case you’re on the fence about earning an online bachelor's or master’s degree, let’s explore and dispel seven misconceptions you may have.

 Myth #1 – Online courses are easier than traditional on-campus courses

 If you go into your first online course thinking, “How hard can it be?” you are in for a rude awakening.
 Some have the misconception that virtual learning simply consists of a little reading, a little writing, some quick discussion posts – a breeze, right?
 Wrong.
 Instructors of online courses demand the same quality and quantity of work from their students as face-to-face instructors.
 They adhere to strict academic standards and accreditation requirements.
 Simply put, if you don’t put in the work, you won’t be able to fake it.
-Add in the self-discipline required to complete assignments, the need to acquire online learning strategies, and the intensely accelerated schedule and you’ll soon realize that online learning is no walk in the park.
+Add in the self-discipline required to complete assignments, they need to acquire online learning strategies and the intensely accelerated schedule and you’ll soon realize that online learning is no walk in the park.

 Myth #2 – You won’t have to invest as much time

 Ottawa University’s online programs offer classes in 8-week terms, which is much shorter than the standard 16-week semester.
-So, while you will be finishing the class in a shorter time period, keep in mind that the coursework is accelerated.
+So, while you will be finishing the class in a shorter time, keep in mind that the coursework is accelerated.
 Why?
 Because you’ll be covering the same amount of material and have the same requirements for passing the course – the same amount of reading, lectures, assignments, and interaction.

 Myth #3 – Online degrees aren’t accredited

 No question, you need to do your homework on this one, but it simply isn’t true that there are no online degrees offered from accredited institutions.
 Some for-profit schools, new, or lower quality schools may not be accredited, but a growing number of universities understand the importance of providing a quality, accredited online education.
 They will have either national or regional accreditation.
 It is important to note that Ottawa University is accredited by The Higher Learning Commission.
 Before you enroll in any online program, be sure to check who accredited the school and what their standards are for accreditation.
-It could actually be a deal breaker when it comes to financial aid, future employment, or school transfer.
+It could be a deal-breaker when it comes to financial aid, future employment, or school transfer.

 Myth #4 – Employers don’t accept online degrees

-In 2020, this myth of an online education is an easy one to debunk.
+In 2020, this myth of online education is an easy one to debunk.
 First of all, more and more online degrees are being offered from accredited universities.
-As a result, acceptance of the degrees by employers has become almost universal.
+As a result, acceptance of degrees by employers has become almost universal.
 Second, the stigma against online education has been further diminished during the COVID-19 pandemic as virtual learning has become ubiquitous.
-It is also worth noting that many of those making hiring decisions have themselves earned online degrees, making such a degree a new kind of asset that demonstrates mastery of modern technologies and online communication, collaboration and project management skills.
+It is also worth noting that many of those making hiring decisions have themselves earned online degrees, making such a degree a new kind of asset that demonstrates mastery of modern technologies and online communication, collaboration, and project management skills.
 So, we can put this myth to rest.

 No one wants to spend time and money taking online courses only to learn they were wasted because the credits won’t transfer to another school’s program.
-The good news is, just as the majority of employers now accept online degrees as valid qualification for a professional role, most universities now allow online credits from accredited institutions to be transferred into their undergraduate or graduate degree programs.
+The good news is, just as the majority of employers now accept online degrees as valid qualifications for a professional role, most universities now allow online credits from accredited institutions to be transferred into their undergraduate or graduate degree programs.
 That being said, don’t forget that it’s up to you to ensure that your school’s credits will be accepted at another university if you decide to transfer.

 Myth #6 – You can’t interact personally with instructors and classmates